Des Moines Truck Accident Lawyers

 The term commercial vehicle is commonly used to describe any vehicle that is used to transport commercial goods or is used in the course of daily business.
-It is commonly used when referring to 18-wheelers or “big rigs”, but also applies to delivery vehicles, sixteen passenger vans, tanker trucks, and other large freight vehicles.
-Many businesses use consumer trucks for their companies’ regular operations, but most commercial vehicles are larger, heavier, and require a special commercial drivers’ license in order for the driver to operate them.
+It is frequently used when referring to 18-wheelers or “big rigs,” but also applies to delivery vehicles, sixteen passenger vans, tanker trucks, and other large freight vehicles.
+Many businesses use consumer trucks for their companies’ regular operations, but most commercial vehicles are larger, heavier, and require a special commercial drivers’ license for the driver to operate them.

 How do commercial truck and passenger vehicle accidents happen?